Aroueterra/Query_Listener/README.md

 ##### General Information

 The Query Listener is a program designed to automate the process of the BIR form 2316.
 This is done by aggregating the data from disparate excel files into a single query capable Access .accdb file.

+Notice: As of 2019, this program is marked OBSOLETE, and requires an update to modern standards.

 ###### Features include: